nashville-software-school/client-side-mastery/book-6-nashville-kennels/chapters/REACT_BASICS.md

 )
 ```

 Some of this looks familiar, sort of.
-This is simply another way of building a JavaScript object (Kennel) that has a single property -- a method called render -- that returns an HTML representation of some (hard-coded) data.
+This is simply another way of writing a component function that returns an HTML representation of some (hard-coded) data.
 You've done all of that before.

 That stuff that looks like HTML?
 It's not.
 It's called [JSX](https://reactjs.org/docs/introducing-jsx.html), and it basically allows us to write JavaScript that looks like HTML in our code.
 With JSX, we can better visualize the eventual rendered HTML structure.